n8kahl/trading-dashboard-/README.md

 - Roadmap and milestones: see `docs/ROADMAP.md`

 Coach responses and trade suggestions include confidence with a concise component breakdown based on real data (no mocks).
 The assistant’s behavior adheres to the above design.

+Progress is tracked in `docs/ROADMAP.md`.
+At the start of each session, review and update it.

+See `docs/PROGRESS.md` for a concise, session-by-session summary and `docs/DEPLOYMENT.md` for deployment status and checks.

 ### Alerts Polling